danghuudat/adverstising/README.md

 I created unit test for all business case i think it's right.

-I put the document in document foler
+I put the document in document folder